holepunchto/hyperdht/README.md

 # @hyperswarm/dht

-The DHT powering the HyperSwarm network
+The DHT powering Hyperswarm

 ```
-npm install @hyperswarm/dht@next
+npm install @hyperswarm/dht
 ```

 Built on top of [dht-rpc](https://github.com/mafintosh/dht-rpc).

-The Hyperswarm DHT uses a series of hole punching techniques to make sure connectivity works on most networks, and is mainly used to facilitate finding and connecting to peers using end to end encrypted Noise streams.
+The Hyperswarm DHT uses a series of holepunching techniques to make sure connectivity works on most networks, and is mainly used to facilitate finding and connecting to peers using end to end encrypted Noise streams.

 ## Usage